ResearchComputing/Documentation/docs/storage/petalibrary/mounting.md

 ![](../../../Petalibrary/Mounting/sshfs.PNG)

 Once this is done click the `connect` button.
 You will be prompted for a password.
 Type in your password and accept the Duo two-factor authentication to be mounted.
-You will now see your selected drive letter mounted to your Petalibrary allocation in “This PC.”
+You will now see your selected drive letter mounted to your Petalibrary allocation in `This PC`.

 #### Troubleshooting
 - The sshfs-win manager application may point to the incorrect `sshfs` binary by default.
 You can correct this in the "Settings" menu and adding the correct path to the application.
 - You may run into an issue where `sshfs` fails to wait for your Duo response.
-To correct this, open the "Settings" menu and increase the 'Process Timeout' field.
+To correct this, open the `Settings` menu and increase the `Process Timeout` field.